 The most common accidents are motor vehicle accidents, or MVAs—and by a large margin.
 In fact, more people die each year in MVAs than in all of the U.S. wars in the past 100 years.
 And car accidents outnumber all other motor vehicle accidents by far.

 Car accidents occur more frequently in Las Vegas than in other jurisdictions in Nevada, with nearly 20,000 accidents producing injuries in the Las Vegas area.

-If you were one of those unlucky 20,000, call or email our Las Vegas law office today.
+If you were one of those unlucky 20,000, call or email our Las Vegas car accident attorneys today.
 You will need a personal injury attorney after a car hits you.
 Who was at fault?
 Were there witnesses?
 How many persons were injured, and how much coverage is available for all the victims.
 Can you prove the other driver was negligent?
 Proving a driver was negligent often involves more than a police report.
 The officer performs an investigation, but does not determine fault—ultimately, a judge or jury does.
 Occasionally, police cite the wrong party.

 The Law Offices of Benson & Bingham Accident Injury Lawyers, LLC, can help you answer these questions and understand the liability aspects of your case.
 We will check every avenue of revenue to protect your rights and help you recover from a Las Vegas car accident.

 With its combination of alcohol and driving, Las Vegas tops the charts for accidents.
 With more than 8,000 DUI arrests every year, Clark County has its share of fender benders, vehicle crashes, and fatalities.
 In addition, Las Vegas has gridlocked streets with stoplights every mile, and drivers heavily use cell phones in automobiles.
 Consequently, this equates to too much negligent driving and reckless car crashes.